RBND-studio/flows.sh/README.md

 Flows lets you build any onboarding you want.
 Guide users, increase feature adoption, and improve revenue.

-- Create flows with a WYSIWYG editor or define them in your codebase
+- Create flows with a WYSIWYG editor
 - With Flows Cloud you can create and update flows on the fly without having to redeploy your app
 - Automatically track the performance of your flows
-- Use advanced step types like wait, conditional, call a function, and AI decision
+- Use advanced step types like wait and conditional steps
 - Customize anything with CSS and JS
 - Connect to external analytics tools to get the full picture of your user's journey